 Dr. Jacqueline Galbiati, Vice President of Institutional Effectiveness, Advancement and Strategic Initiatives, has been named a “Woman to Watch” in the current issue of SJ Biz Magazine.
 Dr. Galbiati’s goals have always been to work hard and serve others.
 She wants to support Camden County and the College to maintain success and develop future leaders.
-She has a passion to help underserved populations succeed and wants to continue to help others c
+She has a passion to help underserved populations succeed and wants to continue to help others complete their goals in life.

 The Camden County College Foundation Gala held on March 1 raised $87,000 for the student scholarship fund.
 More than 275 attendees enjoyed the sights, sounds and flavors of Mardi Gras as the Connector Building Atrium was transformed into New Orleans by our talented staff and partner vendors.
 In addition to recognizing CCC employees that achieved career milestones, we presented the former Mayor of the City of Camden Dana Redd and Freeholder Jeff Nash with the Presidential Impact Award.
 On behalf of the Board of Trustees, Foundation and College community, we thank you for your attendance, donations and support that made the gala a tremendous success.